Inklingo

 filete

-Use 'filete' for a thin decorative strip or border, often made of precious material or used for ornamentation.
+Use 'filete' to describe a thin decorative border, often made of a different material or color, like a border on a picture frame or book cover.

 A decorative golden line bordering the edge of a blue rectangular frame.